sprout-uci/APEX/README.md

 1 - Clone this repository;

-2 - Follow the steps in [Building VAPE Software](#building-VAPE-software) to generate .mem files of your choice.
+2 - Follow the steps in [Building VAPE Software](#building-VAPE-software) to generate .mem files for the application of your choice.

 2- Start Vivado.
 On the upper left select: File -> New Project